lncLOOM/LncLOOMv1/README.md

        - Click on a link: Free Academic License page,this will issue you a license
        - Scroll to the bottom of the page to Installation: you will a command similar to this, but specific to your key: `grbgetkey YOUR_KEY`
        - copy and run this command in your terminal

-6. Set paths to genome files and eCLIP data that LncLOOM will use for annotations and generation of a custom track for the UCSC Genome Browser
-   * In the LncLOOM_v1/LncLOOM_v1/src/ directory there is a file called `for_eclip_annotation.txt`.
-This file tells LncLOOM where to find data needed for annotations.
-The file looks as follows:
-     ```
-           Query Layer: 1
-           Blat: /home/caroline/hg19.fa
-           eCLIP: Data 1: /home/caroline/eCLIP/narrowPeakApr2019
-     ```
-     To annotated with the eCLIP specified in `for_eclip_annotation.txt` use the `--eclip` option
-     - Explanation:
-       * The query layer specifies which sequence you would like annotate.
-By default this will be the top sequence (layer 1) in your input file.
-              Note that LncLOOM always sets the first sequence in your file to the top sequence, but may reorder the other sequences to improve motif discovery.
-To retain your original order of sequences use the `--inputorder` command is used.

-       * Blat: specifies the full path to a genome file

-       * eCLIP: specifies the full paths to eCLIP data.
-Note: you can add multiple paths as follows:

-         ```
-         Query Layer: 1
-         Blat: <specify path to genome fasta file>
-         eCLIP: Data 1: <specify path to eCLIP data>
-         eCLIP: Data 2: <specify path to eCLIP data>
-         eCLIP: Data 3: <specify path to eCLIP data>
-         ```

-         Alternatively you can upload a bedfile instead of running Blat
-         ```
-         Query Layer: 1
-         Bed: <specify path to bedfile>
-         eCLIP: Data 1: <specify path to eCLIP data>
-         ```

-In the LncLOOM_v1/LncLOOM_v1/src/ directory there is also a file: `for_track_output.txt`.
-Similar to the `for_eclip_annotation.txt`, this file tells LncLOOM where to find a genome file so that a custom track of conserved motifs can be generated.
-Note that you can specify a different layer and genome to what is specified in  `for_eclip_annotation.txt`
-         To generate a custom track use the `--track` option.
-         ```
-         Query Layer: 1
-         Blat: <specify path to genome fasta file>
-         ```

 ## Running LncLOOM